nxl365/New_rank_score/README.md

 --out test_clinvar_out.vcf.gz
 ```

-prepare your own input:  --in
+prepare your own input:  `--in`
 like the annotated `test_MIPannotated_part_clinvar_221113.vcf.gz`

-you will get 2 outputs:  --info , --out
+you will get 2 outputs:  `--info , --out`
-the extracted features `test_clinvar_info.csv`, the final file with predictions and scores from LG model `test_clinvar_out.vcf.gz`
+the extracted features `test_clinvar_info.csv`
+the final file with predictions and scores from LG model `test_clinvar_out.vcf.gz`

 Other parameters are stored in this repo